Equivalence and Conditional Independence in Atomic Sheaf Logic

 Since we are interested only in atomic topologies, we can define the sheaf property (Definition~\ref{definition:atomic-sheaf} below) directly, without needing to introduce the general notion of Grothendieck topology.
-However, we do need the atomic topology to exist on the base category $\sCat{C}$, which happens if and only if the category $\sCat{C}$ is \emph{coconfluent}.
+However, we do need the atomic Grothendieck topology to exist on the base category $\sCat{C}$, which happens if and only if the category $\sCat{C}$ is \emph{coconfluent}.

 \begin{definition}[Coconfluence] A category $\sCat{C}$ is \emph{coconfluent}\footnote{In~\cite[A 2.1.11(h)]{johnstone} $\sCat{C}$ is said to satisfy the \emph{right Ore condition}.} if for any cospan $X \rMap{f} Z \lMap{g} Y$, there exists a span $X \lMap{u} W \rMap{v} Y$ such that $f \circ u = g \circ v$. \end{definition}